-This Italian-inspired Warm Roasted Cauliflower and Chickpea Salad makes a hearty vegetarian main course salad or the perfect side dish for grilled meat, poultry or seafood.
+Warm Roasted Cauliflower and Chickpea Salad is Italian-inspired and makes a hearty vegetarian main course salad.
+It’s also the perfect side dish for grilled meat, poultry or seafood.

 Photographing this salad about drove me crazy (and yes, it’s a short drive).

 Food photography is like that.
 There are days everything falls into place–the lighting is perfect, you have the right props and the styling works without having to readjust the subject.
 And some days not.

 The fact that I’m a perfectionist does not help matters.

 After three attempts over three afternoons, it came down to either me or the salad winning this fight.
 If at first you don’t succeed, try four times!
 I was determined to share this salad with you because I’m crazy about this salad!

 Cauliflower roasted with nothing more than olive oil, salt and freshly cracked black pepper by itself is to die for.
 Combining that beautiful, slightly caramelized roasted cauliflower with the other flavorful ingredients is downright sublime!

 Along with the cauliflower, this salad has roasted red bell pepper, olives, capers, sundried tomatoes, garlic, fresh parsley, fresh oregano and red wine vinegar.
 Chickpeas add texture and for a hearty vegetarian main course salad, add protein.